gepd/appwrite-sync/README.md

 You can change each option to false to start to sync.

-4. finally, you must have instaled `tsc` to compile and run the code, use `tsc&&node ./dist/index.js`
+4. finally run `node ./dist/index.js`

+### Development

+if you update any typescipt file re-compile the code with the `tsc` command (you need to install typescript), after this run `node ./dist/index.js` again

 ### License